 He has always enjoyed the interaction with patients and takes time to discuss all treatment options, looking at alternatives and explaining problems affecting you or your child.

 Prof. Khan is passionate about research.
 His research interests include arthroscopic hip surgery in children and adults, joint replacement in young adults, gait analysis in children and cerebral palsy.
-He is member of faculty in regional, national and international conferences /courses in areas of his interest.
+He is a member of faculty in regional, national and international conferences /courses in areas of his interest.

 He enjoys alpine trekking and reading in his spare time.